bihealth/reev/docs/acmg_seqvars_criteria.rst

 - If we have a score from the following, then the prediction is used (in descending order of priority):
     - REVEL, MutPred2, CADD, BayesDel, VEST4, ..., PhyloP
-    - we will use the modifiers from Pejaver et al. (2022)
+    - we will use the modifiers from :footcite:t:`pejaver:2022`
 - If predictions are missing then then PhyloP of the position of the variant is used as a fallback.

 Then, for splicing the following is done.

-- If a SpliceAI prediction is performed then it is interpreted according to Walker et al. (2023).
+- If a SpliceAI prediction is performed then it is interpreted according to :footsite:t:`walker:2023`.

 The highest-scoring variant is used for the final prediction.